Azemar History, Family Crest & Coats of Arms

 The surname Azemar was first found in Provence where this noble family originates.

-Important Dates for the Azemar family
+Early History of the Azemar family

 This web page shows only a small excerpt of our Azemar research.
 Another 480 words (34 lines of text) covering the years 1164, 1254, 1273, 1355, 1477, 1520, 1558, 1789, 1793, and 1817 are included under the topic Early Azemar History in all our PDF Extended History products and printed products wherever possible.